Contragredient representations and characterizing the local Langlands correspondence

 \begin{proof} The first assertion is easy if $\pi$ is a minimal principal series representation.
-Since any irreducible representation embeds in a minimal principal series, (1) follows.
-Statement (2) is elementary, and (3) is an easy variant of \eqref{e:indstar}.
+Since any irreducible representation embeds in a minimal principal series, (a) follows.
+Statement (b) is elementary, and (c) is an easy variant of \eqref{e:indstar}.
 We leave the details to the reader. \end{proof}